TeneoPython01/calendar_table/README.md

 Documentation: [Full column list with datatypes and descriptions](./docs/col_descriptions.csv)

-## Notes
+## Limitations

-- Example CSV output is provided in git repo
-- When this code is run for a span of 5 years:
-  - ~2,200 rows of data are created with ~110 columns (~240k cells)
-  - the resulting CSV's filesize is ~1.5 MiB
-  - the script takes ~28 seconds on my raspberry pi 4B (very low specs)
-  - code will run much faster on a modern laptop or desktop
-- No special import statements needed besides standard Python 3.7+ packages
-- 32-bit OS and hardware may cause limitations in the ability to generate table data for years far in the future (2040) and throw "OverflowError: timestamp out of range for platform time_t"; no limitation has been observed on 64-bit systems.
+32-bit OS and hardware may cause limitations in the ability to generate table data for years far in the future (2040) and raise an OverflowError exception.
+No limitation was observed on 64-bit systems.

+Holidays data uses a home-made implementation from the original project.
+We will replace it with a reliable Python module.

+CSV files are generated and they can be imported into databases.
+But we don't provide (yet) a simple way to generate optimal tables with the correct types.
+We will do this at least for PostgreSQL and MariaDB.

 ## Maintainers and Credits